IsaacHair/map25.2/readme.txt

 From here, I think I should either write an actual assembly language and/or an operating system.

 I am also setting up a better way to use peripherals on the physical system board.

+Going to make a proper assembly language instead of using what was basically machine code.
+Language will be called biggiecheese with file extension .bc